CNN TV

 The 30-year-old father of two looks ready and raring to go after a fine finish to the 2011 season.

 While his main rivals, Novak Djokovic and Rafael Nadal, whimpered out of the season-ending ATP World Tour Finals in London, the Swiss maestro sauntered through his round-robin group, beating Nadal 6-3 6-0 en route, before taking out Jo-Wilfried Tsonga in the final for the third time in two weeks.
-Read the rest of this entry »
+FULL POST

 Filed under: Tennis